Black text = links to be completed soon!

 The funeral package price also does not include the cost of a cemetery plot or cemetery charges for a cement liner (if required) or for opening and closing the grave.

 It's best to have bought grave sites in advance.
-If you have not yet bought grave sites and have no personal reason to choose one or another cemetery, we recommend The Garden of Remembrance in Clarksville MD, which is the only area Jewish non-profit community-owned cemetery, or any of the synagogue-owned cemeteries.
+If you have not yet bought grave sites and have no personal reason to choose one or another cemetery, we recommend Gan Zikaron - The Garden of Remembrance in Clarksburg MD, which is the only area Jewish non-profit community-owned cemetery, or any of the synagogue-owned cemeteries.

-For further guidance peruse the website or contact Robert Hausman, JFPCGW president, at firstname.lastname@example.org or at 202-966-1545
+For further guidance peruse the website or contact Art Hessel, JFPCGW president, at 202-569-4289 or Hessel.Arthur@yahoo.com.

 "We sustain the poor...and visit the sick... and bury the dead...and comfort the bereaved... for these are ways of peace."